google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 ## Specify `NODE_ENV=production`

+Note: this is webpack 3 only.
+If you use
-Note: if you’re using [webpack 4 with the production mode](#enable-the-production-mode), the `NODE_ENV=production` optimization is already enabled.
-Feel free to skip this section.
+[webpack 4 with the production mode](#enable-the-production-mode), the `NODE_ENV=production`
+optimization is already enabled – feel free to skip the section.

 Another way to decrease the front-end size is to set the `NODE_ENV` [environmental variable](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them)